Pilot-in/PiloPress/README.md

 ### Sync layout

-- Add folder `pilopress/layouts/your-layout/` with your layout files in it (PHP, JS, SCSS, CSS, JSON).
+- Add folder `pilopress/layouts/your-layout/` with your layout files in it (PHP, JS, CSS, JSON).
 - Go to `Pilo'Press > Layouts > Sync available` and sync your layout field group.

 ### Customizing style